Block storage performance

 Comprehensive instance performance

-Only ecs.i2.xlarge and ecs.i2g.2xlarge
+only ecs.i2.xlarge and ecs.i2g.2xlarge

-Other i2 and i2g specifications
+rest i2 and i2g Specifications

 Maximum capacity